 However, these are expensive equipment, which may not be preferred by all.
 A more widely used and accessible approach to sleep apnea management is the use of oral or dental appliances that can reposition the mandible (the bone that forms the lower jawline).

 To summarize, sleep apnea is a sleep disorder that is characterized by loud snoring and pauses in breathing during sleep.
 It can be potentially life-threatening if left unaddressed.
 Lifestyle changes as part of the home remedies for sleep apnea include weight management, reduced alcohol intake, sleep position changes, and essential oils.
-You can also opt for different treatment options after consultation with a medical professional if your sleep apnea is too severe to be managed alone.
+You can also try relaxation techniques like meditation, and breathing exercises, and maintain good sleep hygiene.
+Alternatively, opt for medications and different treatment options after consultation with a medical professional if your sleep apnea is too severe to be managed alone.

 Frequently Asked Questions